cmacrander/regression/posts/RDU.md

 "You can't just come in here and—"

 "That fucking plane—which probably still has people on it—is fucking _on fire_ and you two are standing here holding your dicks!
-Fuck the rules and let me help!"
+Fucking let me help!"

 "Shit!
 Okay.
 See if you can do better, asshole.
 Mufid, call—"